birdlex/netscaler/docs/error-and-exception-handling.md

 If there are any warnings, the response is as follows:

-**HTTP Status Code**
+**Response**

-209 X-NITRO-WARNING
+**HTTP Status Code:** 209 X-NITRO-WARNING

-**Response Header**

-X-NITRO-WARNING →1067 - Feature(s) not enabled [LB]
+**Response Header:** X-NITRO-WARNING →1067 - Feature(s) not enabled [LB]

 ## Exception Handling Support for SDKs

 The status of a NITRO request is captured in the com.citrix.netscaler.nitro.exception.nitro_exception class.
 This class provides the following details of the exception:

-* Session ID.
+* **Session ID**.
 The session in which the exception occurred.
-* Severity.
+* **Severity**.
 The severity of the exception: error or warning.
 By default, only errors are captured.
 To capture warnings, you must set the warning flag to true, while connecting to the appliance.
-* Error code.
+* **Error code**.
 The status of the NITRO request.
 An error code of 0 indicates that the NITRO request is successful.
 A non-zero error code indicates an error in processing the NITRO request.
-* Error message.
+* **Error message**.
 Provides a brief description of the exception.

 For a list of error codes, see the errorlisting.html file available in the \<NITRO_SDK_HOME>/doc/api_reference folder.